coding-cat-official/coding-cat/README.md

 Then, clone the repo and run `git submodule sync` and `git -c submodule.src/private-problems.update=none submodule update --init --recursive`.
 This will clone the public-problems submodule, while ignoring private-problems.

-Run `npm install` to install the dependencies, then run `npm run build` in the project root to set up the list of problems (`npm run build-windows` if you're on Windows).
+Run `npm install` to install the dependencies, then run `npm run build` in the project root to set up the list of problems.

 Finally, run `npm run start` to run the app locally.